FORGE: Foundational Optimization Representations from Graph Embeddings: Experiments

 \subsection{Task - II: Guiding the Search for Optimal Solutions}

-The previous task evaluates the \textit{global} \textsc{Forge} representations at the instance level while our next task evaluates the \textit{local} \textsc{Forge} representations, specifically the variable embeddings for search guidance.
+Our next experiments extends the evaluation in two important dimensions.
+First, the previous task evaluates the \textit{global} \textsc{Forge} representations at the instance level while our next task evaluates the \textit{local} \textsc{Forge} representations, specifically the variable embeddings for search guidance.
 The idea is to fine-tune \textsc{Forge}, on a smaller dataset with a labeling strategy that does not depend on solving to optimality, and provide variable hints to the \textsc{Gurobi} solver.
+Second, the previous task integrated with the solver in a single-shot manner, once at the root node as a single cut, whereas the next tasks helps guiding the solver throughout the branch-and-bound search.
+In principe, one can use \textsc{Forge} for both at the same time, pseudo-cut at the root node and guide the search but here we control the study of effectiveness in isolation.

+To provide search guidance, a naive method of predicting variables that are likely to be part of the solution is to treat it as a binary classification problem and use binary cross entropy (BCE) loss.
+However, this poses challenges due to the large class imbalance where most variables are not part of the solution.
+We address this issue by using a combination of BCE and triplet loss as follows.

 \textbf{Training \& Labeling:} We collect 100 instances from CA (easy, medium), SC (easy, medium, hard) and GIS (easy, medium) for a total of 700 training instances.
 Each instance is solved using Gurobi to find a pool of five feasible solutions within five minutes.
-Optimality is \textit{not required} for labeling.
+As in the previous task, optimality is \textit{not required} for labeling.

+\textbf{Supervised Fine-Tuning:} Given five feasible solutions, variables that never appear in any solution is marked as `negative' and variables that appear in a solution at least once is marked as `positive'. \textsc{Forge} is fine-tuned using a combination of binary cross-entropy (BCE) and triplet loss.
+For BCE, we add a dense prediction head to pre-trained \textsc{Forge} as in integrality gap prediction (Figure~\ref{fig:forge_supervised}-A).
+In parallel, we use the standard triplet loss~\citep{schroff2015facenet}, where variables that appear in the \textit{same number of solutions} are treated as `positive' and `anchor' pairs (Figure \ref{fig:forge_supervised}-C).